 - Set a goal as soon as possible: Nowadays you can have virtually anything you want, but you can’t have everything you want.
 That’s why you must decide what you want as soon as possible.
 Rejecting the “good to have” things over your bigger goal will help you focus and prioritize your time better.

 Commentary And My Personal Takeaway

 Even though the management principles mentioned inside the book are all true and part of what Ray Dalio explains is practical, a large portion of the text is quite revolutionary.

 Nevertheless, there is a lot you can learn from Principles: Life and Work by Ray Dalio.
-It’s a really good book for young managers or people who are starting their first businesses.
+It’s a really good book for young managers or for people who are starting their first businesses.

 Spot your flaws and improve them.
 Don’t try to cover them.